Use space to open navigation items

 These signs may be downloaded from the Signs for your business webpage for self-print, or ordered from the Liquor & Gaming NSW online shop.

-The cocktails must be mixed on the licensed premises to be sold for take-away.
+• The cocktails must be mixed on the licensed premises to be sold for takeaway.
+The sale of house-made cocktails for takeaway may happen without the requirement to be with a genuine takeaway meal.

-Due to restrictions on take-away sales on restricted trading days, small bars are not allowed to sell take-away house-made cocktails on Christmas Day or Good Friday.
+Due to restrictions on take-away sales on restricted trading days, small bars are not allowed to sell take-away alcohol on Christmas Day or Good Friday.

-Small bar standard trading hours are 10am-12 midnight, Monday to Sunday.
-A two hour extension from midnight to 2am may be granted if approved within your development consent.
+Small bar standard trading hours are 10:00am -12:00am, Monday to Sunday.
+A two-hour extension from 12:00am to 2am can be granted if approved within your development consent.

 You can apply to extend your trading hours: